What does holistically managing procurement workload look like for procurement professionals?

-Project funnel management
+Procurement Project funnel management

 Users involved in workflow execution, and the original requestor, are notified via email or instant messaging about upcoming tasks and progress towards completion.
 Project owners are notified when tasks slip past expected due dates and management can get their own executive dashboard with high-level statuses and progress towards department KPIs.